 The leaves of Pongamia pinnata were collected.
 The leaves were cleaned with water and dried by spreading for 2 days.
 The dry leaves were crushed in pestle and mortar.
-A 25 g of dry P. pinnata leaf powder were taken in 500 ml of distilled water and boiled for 5 min.
+25 g of dry P. pinnata leaf powder was taken in 500 ml of distilled water and boiled for 5 min.
 The extract was filtered with normal filter paper and then with Whatman filters paper.
-The leaf extract was obtained and was used for further experiments.
+The leaf extract was obtained was used for further experiments.

-Various concentrations of ferrous sulfate (FeSO4) salt (0.5 mg/ml, 0.25 mg/ml, and 0.125 mg/ml) were prepared in 10 ml of leaf extract and incubated it at 37°C for 48 h.
+Various concentrations of FeSO4 salt (0.5 mg/ml, 0.25 mg/ml, and 0.125 mg/ml) were prepared in 10 ml of leaf extract and incubated it at 37°C for 48 h.
 The solution was centrifuged at 10,000 rpm for 5 min and the supernatant was decanted, the precipitate was washed in distilled water.
 The precipitate was centrifuged at 10,000 rpm for 5 min and decants the supernatant.
 The precipitate was dried and stored for analysis.
-This purified FeNPs were analyzed for scanning electron microscopy (SEM), energy-dispersive X-ray analysis (EDAX), and Fourier transform infrared (FTIR) analysis [14].
+These purified FeNPs were analyzed for Scanning Electron Microscopy (SEM), Energy dispersive X-ray (EDAX), and Fourier-transform infrared (FTIR) analysis [14].

-Analysis of FeNPs
+Analysis of FeNP